AmolShelke2/weather-app-reactjs/README.md

 - Search Weather for a specific country with the search feature.
 - Shows error if the city is not valid.
-- Has loader so you understand the fetching of data is going on.
+- Has loader so you can understand the fetching of data is going on.
 - Created using Tailwind CSS.

 ## Live Preview